Gingerbread HOW TO Recipes

 How to Make a Gingerbread House: Helpful Tips and Tricks

+Take your time.
 Take the time to cut out paper pattern pieces, rather than attempting to “eyeball” or freehand these.
 Precision is important, and will make it much easier to fit the pieces together after baking.

 Gingerbread house with striped roof and silver stars on white surface